If you require assistance installing or configuring Sync, or need any other help, contact our Support team.

 Set data items to sync incrementally

-This option is available for files and SQL items.
+This Incremental Process option is available for files and SQL items.
 It's not selected by default but you can select the checkbox to activate the incremental process.
+There are two incremental process methods, by date or by key.

 The benefit of this incremental sync is the prevention of very large sync items when only the recent data has changed.
 Your historical data is retained while new data is synced.
 The incremental process typically syncs all data within an offset period, for example, rolling 30 days.

-Select Incremental Process > By Key, then select one or more columns to be used as a uniquely identifying key for your data.
+To use this method, select Incremental Process > By Key, then select one or more columns to be used as a uniquely identifying key for your data.
+You can use the High Water Mark option to get a most recent date from the server to use in the query (see below).

 Troubleshooting

 After you have synced an item using an incremental process, the structure of the item should remain unchanged for subsequent syncs.
 Changing the columns will cause subsequent syncs to fail.
-To avoid this happening, select Incremental Process > None, sync the item, then select the incremental process again.
+To avoid this happening, select Incremental Process > None,sync the item, and then select the incremental process again.

 Include header rows

-This option is available for files and SQL items.
-It's typically used to convert a values as at now type query into over-time analysis.
+The Retain snapshots option is available for files and SQL items.
+It's typically used to convert values as at now (live) type query into over-time analysis.

 A popular use case is Stock on Hand, where a snapshot is taken each day.
 Without enabling this option, the Phocas database would just show the stock from yesterday.
 By retaining monthly snapshots, you could see what the stock was yesterday, and in any previous months, allowing variance reporting and trend analysis.
 This historical data is usually not available in an ERP system.